 is a complete reservation and guest management platform designed to help restaurateurs tailor every guest experience, while managing operations with ease.
-TouchBistro Reservations is available to venues in the U.S., Canada, the U.K., and Mexico, and integrates directly with the TouchBistro POS for seamless operations.
+TouchBistro Reservations is available to venues in the U.S. and Canada, and integrates directly with the TouchBistro POS for seamless operations.